ItalyStrap/theme-json-generator/README.md

 ### How it works

-Basically, this plugin executes the following steps:
+Basically, color plugin executes the following steps:

 * This plugin searches for a custom callback you provide trough `composer.json` inside `extra` field.
 * The callback needs to return an array with your [theme config](https://developer.wordpress.